Tummy Tuck Gone Wrong

 Mini tummy tucks don't change your belly button, but full abdominoplasty does.

-An entire tummy tuck may be the better option if you're looking to flatten your entire stomach.
+An entire tummy tuck may be the better option to flatten your stomach.

-For several weeks, you'll need to wear an abdominal binder to support your abs while they heal.
+You'll need to wear an abdominal binder for several weeks to support your abs while they heal.

 The swelling will subside within six weeks, so you'll see some results immediately.